Fort Lauderdale Burglary Defense Attorney

 You can be charged with burglary even if:

-- You were invited into the space but stayed with the intent to commit a crime.
+- You were invited into the space but stayed with the intent to commit a crime

-- You entered a place open to the public but intended to commit a crime.
+- You entered a place open to the public, but intended to commit a crime

-- You didn’t steal anything, but were planning to commit an offense once inside.
+- You didn’t steal anything, but were planning to commit an offense once inside

-Types of Burglary Charges in Florida
+What Are the Different Types of Burglary Charges in Florida?

 First-Degree Burglary (Burglary With Assault or Battery)

-- A person commits an assault or battery during the burglary.
+- A person commits an assault or battery during the burglary

-- A weapon or explosive is involved.
+- A dangerous weapon or explosive is involved

-- A vehicle was used to cause property damage.
+- A vehicle was used to cause property damage

-- More than $1,000 in damage is caused during the offense.
+- More than $1,000 in damage is caused during the offense

 Penalties: Life in prison, $10,000 fine, and mandatory minimums for gun-related offenses (10-20-life rule).